Jennifer Lerner

 Jennifer S. Lerner is an American experimental social psychologist known for her research in emotion and decision theory.
 She is the first psychologist at the Harvard Kennedy School to receive tenure.
 At Harvard, her titles include Professor of Public Policy and Management, Professor of Psychology (by courtesy appointment), Faculty Director in the Graduate Commons Program, co-founder of the Harvard Decision Science Laboratory and co-director of the Harvard Faculty Group on Emotion, Decision Making, and Health.
 Her research interests include the effects of accountability on judgment and choice.
 She founded and directs the Leadership Decision Making program within Harvard Kennedy School's executive education program.
+In 2018 Jennifer S. Lerner took leave from Harvard duties to become the first Navy's Chief Decision Scientist.

 Lerner was diagnosed with Systemic Lupus Erythematosus at the age of 16.
-She is an advocate for people with disabilities, especially children with chronic disease.
+She is an advocate for people with disabilities, particularly children with chronic disease.

 Education

 Lerner received her B.A. in psychology from the University of Michigan Honors College in 1990.
 She received her M.A and Ph.D. in psychology from the University of California, Berkeley in 1994 and 1998, respectively.
 Her postdoctoral fellowship through a National Institutes of Health National Research Service Award (NRSA) took place at UCLA and focused on biological bases of emotion.
 From 1999 to 2007 she served on the faculty of the Department of Social and Decision Sciences at Carnegie Mellon University.
 Her primary PhD advisors were Dacher Keltner, Philip E. Tetlock and Shelley Taylor.
 She also received an Honorary M.A.
 Degree from Harvard University in 2007.